Frances Lankin

-Frances Lankin, PC CM (born April 16, 1954), is a Canadian senator, former president and CEO of United Way Toronto, and a former Ontario MPP and cabinet minister in the NDP government of Bob Rae between 1990 and 1995.
+Frances Lankin, PC CM (born April 16, 1954), is a former Canadian senator, former president and CEO of United Way Toronto, and a former Ontario MPP and cabinet minister in the NDP government of Bob Rae between 1990 and 1995.
 From 2010 to 2012, she co-chaired a government commission review of social assistance in Ontario.
 From 2009 to 2016, she was a member of the Security Intelligence Review Committee.

-Lankin was appointed to the Senate on March 18, 2016 on the advice of Prime Minister Justin Trudeau.
+Lankin was appointed to the Senate on March 18, 2016, on the advice of Prime Minister Justin Trudeau.
+She sat with the Independent Senators Group until February 2024 when she accepted to become the Government Liaison in the upper chamber to table and help adopt a package of rule changes that increases the equity between the different groups in the Senate.
+Her time at the Government Representative's Office (GRO) changed her designation to non-affiliated.
+Following the adoption of the rules package modifications, she rejoined the ISG in May 2024.
+She retired from the Senate on October 21st, 2024, prior to her mandatory retirement date.

 Background

 Lankin was born in London, Ontario.
 She started her career as the executive director of a childcare centre before attending the University of Toronto to study criminology.
-Due to a provincial government hiring freeze, Lankin was unable to get a position in her desired field working in probation and parole, so she accepted a position as a correctional officer.
+Due to a provincial government hiring freeze, Lankin was unable to get a position in her desired field, working in probation and parole, so she accepted a position as a correctional officer.
 Lankin was one of the first women correctional officers to work at the Don Jail, an all-male institution.
 After four years, Lankin became a probation and parole officer before taking a position with the Ontario Public Service Employees Union (OPSEU).

 Lankin was a very active member of OPSEU, where she focused on many issues of concern to women workers.
 She took a position as Equal Opportunity Coordinator with the union, working on such issues as paid maternity leave, pay equity and childcare.
 While at OPSEU, Lankin helped found the Ontario Coalition for Better Childcare and was provincial spokesperson for the Equal Pay Coalition.
 She eventually became an economic researcher and finally a full-time negotiator for the union.
 During her time at OPSEU, Lankin was appointed by the provincial government to the Workers' Compensation Appeals Tribunal for a 3-year term.